About adoption from foster care

 Interstate adoptions require additional processes and paperwork, as well as increased communication between court and child welfare systems across state lines.
 A new electronic data exchange system launched in 2013, referred to as NEICE (National Electronic Interstate Compact Enterprise), is shortening the time it takes to place children across state lines.
 Read more about NEICE and about ICPC at the website of the Association of Administrators of the Interstate Compact on the Placement of Children.

 While there are additional steps to work through, families can and do adopt children across state lines.
-You can read some of their stories on our website.
+You can read some of their stories on our blog.

 What kind of support is available to families?